d2l-ai/d2l-en/chapter_introduction/intro.md

 We need the *right* data.
 If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
 The situation is well captured by the cliché: *garbage in, garbage out*.
-Moreover, poor predictive performance isn't the only potential consequence.
+Moreover, poor predictive performance is not the only potential consequence.
 In sensitive applications of machine learning, like predictive policing, resumé screening, and risk models used for lending, we must be especially alert to the consequences of garbage data.